SimLab: A Platform for Simulation-based Evaluation of Conversational Information Access Systems: Implementation and Deployment

 \paragraph{Database} SimLab relies on MongoDB\footnote{\url{https://www.mongodb.com}} as the primary database, chosen over traditional relational databases for its flexibility and scalability.
-When considering scalability, it is important to distinguish between horizontal and vertical scaling.
-Vertical scaling involves increasing the resources (CPU, RAM, or storage) of a single server to handle growing demands, which is often limited by hardware constraints and cost.
-In contrast, horizontal scaling distributes the workload across multiple servers, allowing for better fault tolerance and virtually unlimited expansion.
 Unlike relational databases, which typically rely on vertical scaling, MongoDB supports horizontal scaling through sharding, enabling efficient distribution of large datasets across multiple nodes.
-This capability provides a significant performance advantage, ensuring the system can handle increased loads without a single point of failure.
-Additionally, MongoDB's schemaless architecture allows for dynamic data structures that evolve with application needs, making it well-suited for research environments and AI-driven applications.
-The ability to store complex data structures as JSON-like documents further simplifies data retrieval and manipulation, aligning well with the requirements of modern cloud-based applications.
+Additionally, MongoDB's schemaless architecture allows for dynamic data structures (stored as JSON-like documents) that evolve with application needs, making it well-suited for research environments and AI-driven applications.
+It simplifies data retrieval and manipulation, aligning well with the requirements of modern cloud-based applications.

 \paragraph{Systems Registry} Systems are stored in a dedicated Docker\footnote{\url{https://www.docker.com}} registry, enabling version control and tagging.
 Using Docker images to package systems ensures that they are isolated and can easily be deployed in the experiment environment.
 This choice is motivated by the wide adoption of Docker as a containerization platform and its compatibility with various cloud providers.